 Take, for example, our idea of our perfect person or mate.
-He, she or they have to have a certain look, drive a particular car, be this, do that, have this… an entire laundry list of “must-haves”, or it’s a deal-breaker.
-How many really wonderful people have passed us by because we were only open to someone “this tall, with this color hair, of this age, with this career and this much money?”
+He, she, or they have to have a certain look, drive a particular car, be this, do that, have this… an entire laundry list of “must-haves,” or it’s a deal-breaker.
+How many really wonderful people have we passed by because we were only open to someone “this tall, with this color hair, of this age, with this career and this much money”?

 That is only ONE example of “figuring it out.”
 What’s to figure out?
 You can figure out a mathematical equation, but can you “figure out” your life?